The Financial Technology Law Review: Malaysia

 Outlook and conclusions

 1 Shanthi Kandiah is a partner at SK Chambers.
-She was assisted in writing this chapter by Thong Xin Lin and Nimraat Kaur.
+She was assisted in writing this chapter by Thong Xin Lin, Nimraat Kaur and Karisma.